-Manly Ferries leave approximately every half hour (more frequently in peak times) from Wharf 3 at Circular Quay and return at similar intervals.
-The trip takes 30 minutes.
+Manly Ferries leave approximately every 15 to 20 minutes (more frequently in peak times) from Wharf 3 at Circular Quay and return at similar intervals.
+The trip takes between 20 – 30 minutes.
 The Ferry gates close two minutes prior to the departure time, to assist with on-time running.

 My Fast Ferry and Captain Cook are private ferry companies that run services to Manly, Circular Quay, Watsons Bay, Taronga Zoo, Chowder Bay and Shark Island.
 The trip to and from Circular Quay is only 20 minutes.

 Buses going to Manly and most of the Northern Beaches, depart daily from the Sydney CBD, North Sydney, Chatswood.
 Transport NSW provides a handy online Trip Planner to help you plan ahead or whilst you are out and about.
 The B-line bus departing from Wynyard Station in the City is one of the easiest ways to travel by bus to destinations such as Neutral Bay, Spit Junction (Mosman), Manly Vale, Brookvale (Warringah Mall), Dee Why, Collaroy, Narrabeen, Warriewood, terminating at Mona Vale.
 This bright yellow double-decker bus is very recognisable and runs 7 days a week, 20 hours a day with high frequencies: every 2 mins peak, every 5 mins off-peak